Remotely Enabling Remote Desktop Protocol From the Command Line

 fDenyTSConnections REG_DWORD 0x1

-The 0x1 tells me the value is currently 1 (0x just means the value that follows is a hexadecimal value, but "1" looks the same in hexadecimal as decimal).
+The 0x1 tells me the value is currently 1 (0x just means the value that follows is a hexadecimal value, but "1" looks the same in hexadecimal as decimal), indicating remote connections via RDP are denied.

 The operation completed successfully